 Ashwagandha (Withania somnifera) is a highly valued adaptogen in Ayurvedic medicine, one of the oldest healing systems in the world, practiced in India for over 5,000 years.
 Practitioners of Ayurveda incorporate diet, meditation, breathing, yoga, purification (detox), massage, and herbal extracts in their treatment plans to restore patients to a state of balance and good health.
 Traditionally, ashwagandha has been prescribed for many things: calming nerves, reducing inflammation, and increasing both libido and stamina.
 It has the special ability to be energizing and calming at the same time.
 Ashwagandha has also been recommended for arthritis and joint pain, so it is an excellent all-around herbal adaptogen for just about everyone.

 Stress Relieving, Adapting Abilities

 In clinical studies, ashwagandha has been shown to reduce cortisol levels and increase protective antioxidant activity.
-The result is that people feel less “fight or flight” and more calm.
+The result is that people feel less “fight or flight” and calmer.
 Ashwagandha also helps fight other stress-related complications, including some of the most serious issues:

 Other work has shown that one of ashwagandha’s unique abilities is to bring a variety of different hormones back into balance.
 It brings up what is too low and takes down what is too high.
 One 8-week clinical study of middle-aged, overweight men found that ashwagandha increased testosterone levels by almost 15 percent and beneficial DHEA-S levels by 18 percent.
 That can do a lot to restore vitality to a man who is feeling chronically tired and listless.